-X-ray techs, also called radiographers or radiological technicians, take and develop X-ray images of patients' bodies for diagnostic purposes.
+X-ray techs, also called radiographers or radiological technicians, are required to complete postsecondary education to enter the career.
 Students who want to become X-ray technicians can complete a certificate, associate's degree or bachelor's degree program in radiography.

 Selecting a School for X-Ray Technician Training

-Radiography programs are offered by community and technical colleges as well as 4-year universities.
-There are programs geared toward those new to the field as well as degree completion programs for X-ray technicians who would like to advance their education.
+Radiography programs are offered by community and technical colleges and 4-year universities.
+Some programs are geared toward those students new to the field and other degree programs are better suited for X-ray technicians who would like to advance their education.

-Some schools may require students to complete biology, physics and math courses before applying to the program.
-There are also schools that have experience requirements, which could include volunteer work in a radiology setting.
+- Some schools have experience requirements, which could include volunteer work in a radiology setting.

-Aspiring X-ray techs may want to check a school's first-time ARRT exam pass rate to get a sense of the level of competency associated with a particular school's program.
-Students can inquire about how many of the school's graduates find employment in radiology within six months or one year after graduation.
+- Students may want to check a school's first-time ARRT exam pass rate to get a sense of the level of competency associated with a particular school's program.

 X-Ray Technician Program Overviews